-The Lulu Tree prevents tomorrow’s orphans by equipping today’s families through the local church — which includes equipping mothers and their children with affordable education.
+The Lulu Tree prevents tomorrow’s orphans by equipping today’s families through the local church — through educating mothers.

 When teen mothers get pregnant (often through rape) in Uganda, they are abused in front of their classmates by teachers for “setting a bad example,” and then expelled from school.